 CEPT Position

-CEPT should continue to seek clarification on what issue CLI/CPDN is intended to resolve.
+CEPT continues to seek clarification on what issue CLI/CPDN is intended to resolve.
 It should be that any requirement is not placed on what otters need to do in their network to deliver calls to you, but rather what you will do with calls if certain conditions are not met.
 In the absence of CLI, calls will be rejected.

 Numbering Misuse